Rainbow Obsidian from Jalisco, Mexico

 The reflectance of rainbow obsidian is likely attributed to a preferred orientation of microscopic crystals of feldspar or mica oriented along flow layers.
 A certain amount of water always is present in obsidian.
 Very small inclusions of water vapor in the form of bubbles often are trapped in the glass.
 Tiny gas bubbles that have been stretched nearly flat along the flow layers in obsidian generally cause the reflectance of gold sheen and silver sheen obsidian.
 Some of these bubbles are visible to the naked eye.
 The bubbles can be seen readily with a strong magnifying glass or a microscope.

-Polished Rainbow Obsidian Heart Display (photographed dry in its natural state)
+Polished Rainbow Obsidian Butterfly Display (photographed dry in its natural state)

-This piece has outstanding sheen and impressive natural sunlight viewing! (sheen seen at correct viewing angle determines cutting or polishing angles) This Rainbow Obsidian 3 hearts from Mexico was hand selected and procured from a Jalisco Obsidian Dealer at the May 2019 Franklin, NC Show.
+This piece has outstanding sheen and impressive natural sunlight viewing! (sheen seen at correct viewing angle determines cutting or polishing angles) This Rainbow Obsidian Butterfly from Mexico was hand selected.
 Photos were taken outdoors in natural sunlight.

 Item # R-OBSJ061910101